Moodus, Connecticut: History

-Prior to its purchase by English settlers in 1662, the area around Moodus was inhabited by Native American Algonquians, three of which tribes are known: the Wangunks, the Mohegans and the Nehantics.
-The name was derived from the Native American name for the area – "Matchetmadosett" or "Matchitmoodus", the place of noises, possibly because of earthquakes.
+Prior to its purchase by English settlers in 1662, the area around Moodus was inhabited by Native American Algonquians.
+The names of three of the inhabiting tribes are known: the Wangunks, the Mohegans and the Nehantics.
+The name was derived from the Native American name for the area.
+The name was "Matchetmadosett" or "Matchitmoodus".
+It can be translated to the place of noises.
+Its name possibly because of the frequent earthquakes in the area.
 Numerous earthquakes were recorded in the area between 1638 and 1899.
-Loud rumblings, the "Moodus Noises", could be heard for miles surrounding the epicenter of the quakes near Mt.
+Loud rumblings, possibly the "Moodus Noises", could be heard for miles surrounding the epicenter of the quakes near Mt.
 Tom.
-The land, which is now the towns of Haddam and East Haddam, was purchased by settlers from the Indians in 1662 for thirty coats – worth about $100.
+The land, which is now the towns of Haddam and East Haddam, was purchased by settlers from the Indians in 1662 for thirty coats.
+In today's money, it is worth about $100.

 During the nineteenth century, Moodus was advertised as the "Twine Capital of America", with twelve mills in operation.
 The most successful was Brownell & Company.
 Moodus was in an ideal location for textile production since it had access to ample water power and shipping (via the Connecticut River and the Connecticut Valley Railroad), and it was close to an enormous trading center and market, New York City.
 Moodus's mills primarily manufactured cotton yarn, cotton duck, and twine, and that production lasted from 1819 to 1977.
 The mills also produced certain related products, particularly fishing nets and pearl buttons.
 A part of that textile mill history is preserved in the Johnsonville historical section of Moodus, named after one of the mill owners.
 Brownell was a pioneer with DuPont Corporation in the production of nylon products, and Brownell still manufacturers specialized textile-related products in Moodus such as archery bowstrings, helicopter cargo nets, and tennis nets.